Ireland Travel Guide

 Meath is located close to Dublin in Ireland and shares a number of borders with other countries including Dublin.
 Meath has a few important sites, some that are unique in Ireland.
 Newgrange is located in Meath in the Boyne Valley region.
 Meath has plenty to see, Newgrange is a 5,200-year-old passage tomb.

-The passage tomb was built by stone age farmers, on an area of around one acre of land.
+The passage tomb was built by stone age farmers, on an area of around a one acre of land.
 The tomb mound is 19 metres high and 279 feet in diameter.
 The passage area leads into a chamber and aligns with the sun rising on the morning time during the winter solstice period.

 There are 97 large stones that surround Newgrange named kerbstones, some of these large stones are decorated with megalithic art.
 The area is visited by large numbers of visitors each year.
 The hill of Tara is another important site in terms of Irish History, its a must-see place in Meath.
 The site was a place of inauguration of the old High Kings of Ireland.

-The name Tara means “sanctuary of kings”, it’s a cool place to visit, full of legend and myth of old Ireland when times were very different, the site has links to Saint Patrick in 433, the great man creating Easter and lit a Paschal fire in the defiance of the pagan king of Tara.
+The name Tara means “sanctuary of kings”, it’s a cool place to visit, full of legend and myth of old Ireland when times were very different, the site has links to Saint Patrick in 433, the great man celebrating Easter and lit a Paschal fire in the defiance of the pagan king of Tara.
 The Hill of Tara is part of the old five provinces of Ireland, modern Ireland nowadays has only four provinces.

 10 – Belfast, Northern Ireland